-George Floyd protests in NYC turn violent, several arrested
+George Floyd protests in NYC turn violent, dozens arrested

 “This is not acceptable anywhere,” he tweeted about Floyd’s death.

+Fox LA journalist Bill Melugin tweeted a video Thursday evening that showed a crowd of protesters surrounding a California Highway Patrol cruiser in the middle of the street.
+At least one person kicked it as multiple people shouted profanities.

+In Denver, at least five gunshots rang out near a protest at the Colorado state Capitol, officials said; no injuries were reported.

-Local and federal investigations are underway in Minnesota into the police officers’ handling of Floyd’s arrest, and U.S. Attorney Erica MacDonald said Thursday that both President Trump and Attorney General Bill Barr were actively monitoring the situation.
+Local and federal investigations were underway in Minnesota into the police officers’ handling of Floyd’s arrest, and U.S. Attorney Erica MacDonald said Thursday that both President Trump and Attorney General Bill Barr actively were monitoring the situation.

 'CENTRAL PARK KAREN': AMY COOPER SHOULD BE INVESTIGATED FOR FALSE CLAIM, DE BLASIO SAYS